evanjmitchell/on-maternity-and-immunocompetence/README.md

 # Installation Guide

-A Matlabe license can be purchased from the manufacturer at <https://www.mathworks.com/store/>, but academic institutions often have site licenses available to faculty and students free of charge.
+A Matlab license can be purchased from the manufacturer at <https://www.mathworks.com/store/>, but academic institutions often have site licenses available to faculty and students free of charge.

 Core Matlab can be installed following the manufacturer's instructions at <https://www.mathworks.com/help/install/index.html>.
 Installation time will vary depending on hardware and operating system.